dotnet/AspNetCore.Docs/aspnetcore/blazor/call-web-api.md

 ## HttpClient and JSON helpers

-In Blazor client-side apps, [HttpClient](xref:fundamentals/http-requests) is available as a preconfigured service for making requests back to the origin server. `HttpClient` and JSON helpers are also used to call third party web API service endpoints. `HttpClient` is implemented using the browser [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) and is subject to its limitations, including enforcement of the same origin policy.
+In Blazor client-side apps, [HttpClient](xref:fundamentals/http-requests) is available as a preconfigured service for making requests back to the origin server. `HttpClient` and JSON helpers are also used to call third-party web API endpoints. `HttpClient` is implemented using the browser [Fetch API](https://developer.mozilla.org/docs/Web/API/Fetch_API) and is subject to its limitations, including enforcement of the same origin policy.

 The client's base address is set to the originating server's address.
 Inject an `HttpClient` instance using the `@inject` directive: